-Development of MSP for whole Baltic Sea area under Latvian jurisdiction was started in 2014 when a national MSP coordination group was established and initial enlightening seminar about national MSP for general public was organized.
+Development of MSP for whole Baltic Sea area under Latvian jurisdiction was started in 2014 when a national MSP coordination group was established and in 2019 national MSP was adopted.
+Elaboration of the plan was led by the Ministry of Environmental Protection and Regional Development and the process of several drafts and stakeholder involvement is schematically displayed in the timeline bellow.